marOne-mrri/learn-terraform-provision-eks-cluster/README.md

 # Learn Terraform - Provision an EKS Cluster - Deploy to the EKS cluster a fullstack App

-This project demonstrates how to use Infrastructure as Code (IaC) to deploy a fullstack application using Terraform, Docker, and Kubernetes.
+This project provides an example infrastructure as code (IaC) setup using Terraform, Docker, and Kubernetes to deploy a full-stack application.
+The Terraform code was forked from [hashicorp/learn-terraform-provision-eks-cluster](https://github.com/hashicorp/learn-terraform-provision-eks-cluster).

+## Requirements

+- Java
+- Node.js
+- Angular
+- Terraform
+- Docker
+- Kubernetes

 ## Project Structure